WAY COOL SUNDAY SCHOOL

 Door Keeper and Storyteller

-Doorkeeper greets children to ready them at door, keeps art supplies organized and helps children find their materials, helps with feast time and leave-taking
+Doorkeeper greets children to ready them at the door, keeps art supplies organized, helps children find their materials, and helps with feast time and leave-taking.

-Storyteller checks on readiness of story baskets, manages circle time, tells story and leads wondering, helps children choose work, manages feast time, affirms children when saying goodbye.
+The storyteller checks on the readiness of story baskets, manages circle time, tells stories and leads wondering, helps children choose work, manages feast time, and affirms children when saying goodbye.

-- Worktime: response to story in art or choose another story
+Worktime: response to the story in art or choose another story

 Spirit Play Strengths

-- Creates community of children in classroom of mixed ages
+Creates a community of children in a classroom of mixed ages

-- Supports congregational polity through choice of lessons
+Supports congregational polity through the choice of lessons